 [For questions about school-provided tutoring programs, contact the student's teacher and see policies EC and EHBC.
-See Standardized Testing for information regarding required accelerated instruction after a student fails to perform satisfactorily on certain state-mandated tests.]
+See Standardized Testing on page 76 for information regarding required accelerated instruction after a student fails to perform satisfactorily on certain statemandated tests.]

-Right of Access to Student Records, Instructional Materials, and District Records/Policies
+Right of Access to Student Records, Curriculum Materials, and District Records/Policies